 8. How often will I have to see an orthodontist while I’m being treated?

-In general, with braces you’ll see your dentist every 4 to 8 weeks during the duration of your treatment.
+In general, with braces you’ll see your orthodontist every 4 to 8 weeks during the duration of your treatment.
 These appointments can range from about 20 minutes for checkups to ensure your elastics are in place and to make any necessary adjustments, to longer initial and final appointments.

 For clear aligners, there are no elastics to adjust so you may be able to go longer between appointments, and see your orthodontist once every 6 to 10 weeks.